IgniteUI/igniteui-docfx/en/components/grids_templates/column_pinning.md

 #### Column Pinning API

 Column pinning is controlled through the `pinned` input of the [`igx-column`]({environment:angularApiUrl}/classes/igxcolumncomponent.html).
-Pinned columns are always rendered on the left side of the @@igComponent and stay fixed through horizontal scrolling of the unpinned columns in the @@igComponent body.
+Pinned columns are rendered on the left side of the @@igComponent by default and stay fixed through horizontal scrolling of the unpinned columns in the @@igComponent body.

 @@if (igxName === 'IgxGrid') {
 ```html